Latent Shapes

 Then, given an index, the corresponding file is loaded,

-and the index is mapped to the correct sample within that file by using modulo with the total sampling number.
+and the index is mapped to the correct sample within that file using modulo with the total sampling number.

 class SDFDataset(Dataset):